olafbond/WorkFlowy-calendar-script/README.md

 NOW THE SCRIPT HAS:

-- output is translated according to the 'local' setting;
 - month lines with a small calendar;
 - week lines;
-- local naming for months and week days;
 - native OPML date format;
 - BDays imported from Google Calendar;
 - a test mode to generate 10 days only;
 - headers in the note field for journaling.
+- output is translated according to the 'local' setting;

 HOW TO USE